Judith Light: Acclaim in theater and return to television

 Light appeared on Broadway as Faye in the 2013 play, The Assembled Parties, and won her second Tony Award for Featured Actress in a Play for her performance.
 In the same year, she joined the cast of TNT's continuation of the television series Dallas, in the role of Judith Brown Ryland, villainous mother of Harris Ryland (despite being only three years older than Mitch Pileggi who plays her TV son).
 She received positive reviews for her recurring role in Dallas, with Entertainment Weekly naming her the "scene-stealer" of the series.

 In 2014, she was cast opposite Jeffrey Tambor in the critically acclaimed Amazon Studios dark comedy-drama series, Transparent created by Jill Soloway.
 She plays Shelly Pfefferman, ex-wife of the transgender character played by Tambor.
 The pilot episode debuted on February 6, 2014, and later episodes premiered on September 26, 2014.
 Light received Critics' Choice Television Award for Best Supporting Actress in a Comedy Series and Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film nominations for her performance.

 Light appeared opposite Patricia Clarkson in the 2014 rom-com, Last Weekend, and as the mother of Melanie Lynskey's character in a comedy-drama film, We'll Never Have Paris, the same year.
 She returned to Broadway in 2015 as Madame Raquin in Helen Edmundson's adaptation of Thérèse Raquin, starring opposite Keira Knightley and Matt Ryan.
 In 2017, Light was featured in the American Theatre Wing's Working in the Theatre series on solo performance.

 Light received critical acclaim for her portrayal of Marilyn Miglin in 2018's The Assassination of Gianni Versace: American Crime Story, a mini-series on FX, culminating in a Primetime Emmy nomination for Outstanding Supporting Actress in a Limited Series or Movie.
 In 2019, Light guest-starred in the Netflix series, The Politician.
 Together with Bette Midler, she joined the main cast of the series for the second season, which premiered in June 2020.
 She received a star on the Hollywood Walk of Fame on September 12, 2019.

 In 2021, Light played Rosa Stevens in the biographical musical drama film Tick, Tick...
 Boom! directed by Lin-Manuel Miranda.
 She later starred in the comedy-thriller The Menu.
 She also was cast in the comedy-drama Down Low, and comedy-drama The Young Wife starring Kiersey Clemons.
 On television, Light played Courteney Cox's mother in the Starz horror comedy series Shining Vale, and Blanche Knopf in the HBO Max series Julia, both having premiered in 2022.

+In 2026, she appeared as the character of Ma Gnucci in the Disney+ special The Punisher: One Last Kill set in the Marvel Cinematic Universe.